-I. , hereby apply for late resignation from my teaching contract for the contract y locate and I still am a searching ear.
-As such, I agree to reimburse the West Hancock a Community School District for expenses incurred to f the District is unable to secure a suitable replacement, nunity School District for expenses incurred in a.
-Up to two weeks of advertising in the Sunday Des Register .
-Moines \$ b.
-Up to three days of salary and fixed charges for the affected building principal who is responsible for screening letters of intent and credentials. e \$ c.
-Up to two days of salary and fixed charges for oth administrators (other than the superintendent) who may be part of the interviewing team. d.
-Up to two days of salary and fixed charges for tead who may be part of the interviewing team, up to a maximum of four teachers. \$ e.
-Postage and supply expenses. \$ TOTAL AMOUNT DUE TO THE DISTRICT \$ METHOL O OF PAYMENT I ha ve attached a cashier's check or money order for the Total Amount Due to the District. n owed sufficient salary by the District and hereby au al Amount Due. thorize payroll deduction(s) by the District for the Signature of Employee Signature of Disinterested Party Date Subi mitted to the Superintendent
+I, \\\\\\, hereby apply for late resignation from my teaching contract for the contract year.
+As such, I agree to reimburse the West Hancock Community School District for expenses incurred to locate and hire a suitable replacement.
+I also understand that if the District is unable to secure a suitable replacement, I still am responsible for reimbursing the West Hancock Community School District for expenses incurred in searching for a suitable replacement.
+These expenses, as determined by the superintendent based on current costs, include the following items and amounts:

+a.
+Up to two weeks of advertising in the Sunday Des Moines Register . \$ b.
+Up to three days of salary and fixed charges for the affected building principal who is responsible for screening letters of intent and credentials. \$ c.
+Up to two days of salary and fixed charges for other administrators (other than the superintendent) who may be part of the interviewing team. \$ d.
+Up to two days of salary and fixed charges for teachers who may be part of the interviewing team, up to a maximum of four teachers. \$ e.
+Postage and supply expenses. \$ TOTAL AMOUNT DUE TO THE DISTRICT \$